delight-dev/delight-dev.github.io/Documentation/Tutorials/Quick Start.md

 ---
 # Quick Start

 1. Import the [Delight unity package](link-to-package.html) into your Unity project.
-It will create two folders:

-   `Content/` - your project's content

-   `Delight/` - framework source and content